KRFlowers/nyc-fhv-rideshare-forecasting/README.md

 ## Next Steps

-A detailed analysis report was created that identified the possible enhancements below.
-These were captured in an enhancement roadmap located in [`docs/`](docs/).

 - Incorporate time-series cross-validation (rolling/expanding window)
 - Extend forecasting horizon to 7–14 days
 - Re-evaluate Prophet at longer horizons where its decomposition approach may be better suited